Dr Sam Ridgway

 This short video is based on Chapter Six of my book Architectural Projects of Marco Frascari: The Pleasure of a Demonstration

-"Pleasurable Demonstrations Delightful Monsters: Marco Frascari's Apartment for the Class of 1925," in Roger Connah (ed.)
-A Carefully Folded Ham Sandwich: Towards a Critical Phenomenology, FAD Design House, Montreal, 2013, pp. 72-85.
+"Pleasurable Demonstrations Delightful Monsters: Marco Frascari's Apartment for the Class of 1925," in A Carefully Folded Ham Sandwich: Towards a Critical Phenomenology, edited by Roger Connah, FAD Design House, Montreal, 2013, pp. 72-85.

 “Drawing on Light,” in From Models to Drawings: On Representation in Architecture, Marco Frascari, Jonathan Hale, Bradley Starkey, (eds.), Routledge, 2007.

 “Constructing Difference: Building the Meridien Bank in Lusaka.”
 In De-placing difference : architecture, culture and imaginative geography / edited by Samer Akkach ; introductions by Peter Scriver, Gülsüm Baydar Nalbantoğlu and Samer Akkach.; 2002.
 University of Adelaide.
 Centre for Asian & Middle Eastern Architecture.
 International Symposium 2002 : Adelaide, S. Aust.)
 Samer Akkach